microsoft/winget-pkgs/AUTHORING_MANIFESTS.md

 ### Support for release channels (released, beta, alpha)

-Notes, ideas, and discussion on how to implement and support release channels is ongoing in [a winget-cli issue](https://github.com/microsoft/winget-cli/issues/147).
+Notes, ideas, and discussion on how to implement and support release channels [is ongoing](https://github.com/microsoft/winget-cli/issues/147).

 ## Troubleshooting